zaupa-jp/A-TREVel/README.md

 - station code;
 - date.

-The software obtains the corresponding coordinates from the SIRGAS-CON solution files and displays the result in the interface.
+The software downloads the corresponding SIRGAS-CON coordinate solution in CRD format and extracts the coordinates of the selected station.
+An active Internet connection is therefore required when using this module.

 ### 4. ITRF-Updates